Anthony Flood

-Anthony "Bisto" Flood (born 31 December 1984) is a retired Irish footballer who played as a striker.
+Anthony Flood (born 31 December 1984) is an Irish retired footballer who played as a striker.

 Career

 St. Patrick's Athletic

 After raising eyebrows at youth level, Anto began his top-flight career by signing for St. Patrick's Athletic in 2005.
 With regular first team opportunities limited at the Inchicore side, Flood was imminently loaned out for the majority of the 2005 season to First Division Athlone Town in order to gain valuable experience.

 Flood returned to the Saints at the beginning of the 2006 season but found himself back in a similar situation.
 First team opportunities were again limited and he was eventually loaned out by Pats again, this time to Dublin rivals Shamrock Rovers in July 2006.
 Anto scored 3 league goals in 9 league appearances in the 2006 season including the opening goal in Rovers 1000th League win.

 Dundalk

 After spending effectively two seasons on loan from St. Patrick's Athletic, Anto departed the Saints in December 2006 to sign for First Division Dundalk.
 Flood made a bright start to his Dundalk career becoming a regular in the side and scored his first Dundalk goal in 6–2 victory against Athlone Town on 29 March 2007 at Oriel Park.
 Things took a sharp turn for the worse for Flood's Dundalk career in May 2007 when his contract was terminated by the club due to a "breach of discipline".